spitfyr86/longrunningjob-sample/README.md

 5. Server-side app should be hosted in Linux Docker container
 6. Host API & UI backend in different containers
 7. Support basic authentication using nginx in another container

+## Installation

+1. Install Docker Desktop.
+2. Clone the repository.
+3. Run command below to build the images.
+	- `docker-compose build`
+4. Run command below to create and run the containers from the created images.
+	- `docker-compose up`
+5. Open a browser and go to [localhost:4200](http://localhost:4200)